These docs are under active development.

 Dark mode support

-Trail initializes Mermaid with the correct theme based on the current color mode:
+Trail initialises Mermaid with the correct theme based on the current colour mode:

 • Light mode: Mermaid uses the default theme.